 Heddle Shipyards is a Canadian-owned marine-based services provider founded in 1987.

-We create value by solving complex build, repair, maintenance and conversion projects.
+We create value by finding solutions to complex build, repair, maintenance and conversion projects

 To be recognized as the most reliable provider of ship repair & maintenance services in Canada and to become a meaningful partner in the shipbuilding industry.